helentran64/flash-cards/README.md

 - Download the repository onto your local machine
 - Open terminal and go to the project directory
 - Enter: `npm intall`
-- Then Enter: `npm run dev`
+- Then enter: `npm run dev`
-- Go to the link that node provided to run the app
+- Go to the link provided to run the app

 # Setup Database
 - Open terminal and go to the project directory.
 Enter: `npm install json-server`